Tuition & Fee Refunds & Appeals

 Tuition and Fee Appeals

 Students shall have the opportunity to seek an appeal, in writing, contesting or petitioning any outstanding balance due to the college.
 Students will receive a response within five days of submitting an appeal.
-Petition for Tuition & Fee Appeal form is available at Cashier Services, 2nd floor, Information Commons building.
-Once an appeal has been submitted, the Coordinator of Cashier Services will review the appeal situation and the documentation provided.
+The Petition for Tuition & Fee Appeal form is available at Cashier Services, 2nd floor, Information Commons building as well as online at the link below.
+Once an appeal has been submitted, the Tuition & Fee Appeal Committee will review the appeal situation and the documentation provided.
 Any individual who fails to appeal, in writing, within the thirty-day timeframe, by default waives all rights to appeal.

 The student must complete and submit a Petition for Tuition & Fee Appeal form and all pertinent written documentation to the college Cashier Services within 30 days following the end of the term.
 In cases of incapacitation, exceptions may be made on a case-by-case basis.